False Saffron Milkcap

 Orange with concentric darker or lighter lines with green patches.
 Starting convex but soon developing a depression in the middle and becoming ‘funnel’ shaped.

 The milk is carrot orange, turning to wine red after about half an hour then eventually turning green.

-The Saffron Milkcap, pictured, but the Saffron Milkcap has pits on the stem unlike the False Saffron Milkcap.
+The Saffron Milkcap (Lactarius deliciosus), pictured, but the Saffron Milkcap has pits on the stem unlike the False Saffron Milkcap.